 - Identify and develop ideas together and lead activities which encourage GPs to work in partnership most effectively with patients and the public

-- Influence and respond to activity in Wales that impacts of the quality of patient care
+- Influence and respond to activity in Wales that impacts the quality of patient care

-- Work together as a team to ensure that activities of College respond to patient needs
+- Work together as a team to ensure the activities of the College respond to patient needs

 - Foster and support links with other RCGP Patient Partnership Groups.